Getting Started

 - Edit

-is exposed to users in the guardrail configuration UI.
+model_nameis exposed to users in the guardrail configuration UI.
 This is a human-readable label.- Specific models and configuration options are available here.

 - The Jaxon platform uses the LiteLLM proxy to decouple the guardrails from any single provider's LLM offerings.